 b.
 One must distinguish between sterilized and nonsterilized intervention.
 The evidence regarding sterilized intervention suggests that its effects are limited to the signaling aspect.
 This aspect may well be most important when markets are “unusually erratic,” and the signals communicated may be most credible when the central bank is not attempting to resist clear-cut market trends (which depend on the complete range of government macroeconomic policies, among other factors).
 Nonsterilized intervention, however, is a powerful instrument in affecting exchange rates.

 c.
 The “psychological effect” of a “stated intention” to intervene may be more precisely stated as an effect on the expected future level of the exchange rate.
+If the central bank is able to convince people that it will intervene to depreciate its currency, those people will sell the currency in anticipation of the depreciation.
+This action will in turn depreciate the currency without any intervention having taken place.
+Of course, the “stated intention” only has a psychological effect if the central bank has credibility.

 d.
 A rewrite might go as follows: